 - Follow influential people in your industry who are prominent on LinkedIn to demonstrate your interests and industry affinity.

-- Join and participate in relevant groups, sharing your content when appropriate.
+- Join and participate in relevant groups (now re-integrated into the main LinkedIn app and feed), sharing your content when appropriate.

 - Comment on content relevant to your industry.

 - Set up links to your LinkedIn page on your company website and careers page to encourage more relevant follows.

 - Mention (@) people when you post something they’ll particularly like or if you’ve named them in your post.

 Decoding the LinkedIn Content Marketing Score

 One of the key factors that influences how your content performs is your company page’s Content Marketing Score.
 This score is constantly being evaluated and adjusted by LinkedIn’s algorithm, and it is influenced by four factors: